Last Updated on

-Fundamentally lifting heavy can improve the size and strength of the fast twitch type 2 muscle fibres and these help to boost your force production, the muscle’s glycolytic capacity and this ultimately translates to strength gains.
+Fundamentally lifting heavy can improve the size and strength of the fast-twitch type 2 muscle fibres and this help to boost your force production, the muscle’s glycolytic capacity and this ultimately translates to strength gains.

-In practical terms it is good practice to shake and mix up your training regime every 4 weeks so that the muscles are being exposed to new stimuli.
-This strategy will prevent you from entering into a dreaded plateau with your strength gains and supersetting has the following practical benefits:
+In practical terms, it is good practice to shake and mix up your training regime every 4 weeks so that the muscles are being exposed to new stimuli.
+This strategy will prevent you from entering into a dreaded plateau with your strength gains.
+Supersets have the following practical benefits:

 - It makes your works out more fun, interesting and challenging.
 This should help you to keep you focussed and motivated